mojofunk/ardour-docs/features/misc.md

 	like it is about 10 pixels, should be about half of that.
 Should not have to zoom in so much to move small regions.
 This is on Windows, must test if it is the same on linux.

+- shortcuts to step up/down the grid settings

+- When plugins are rescanned the instrument combo should be refreshed in Add new track dialog

+- Use G and H for zoom in/out

+- Vertical Track zoom to display all midi notes in a region

+- Copy midi notes by modifier and drag?

+- Fit all tracks vertical key binding.
+Can be done with Ctrl+'t' then 'f'

+- Constrain moving midi notes in x and y directions

+- Automation points should be added while the mouse is pressed, not on release

+- Global Mute indicator and disable button

+- Different drawing modes for automation data, Cubase has: line, parabola, sine, triangle, square, paint

+- Double click and drag in draw mode acts like a brush inserting notes at grid intervals

+- Add key binding to loop region

+- Add midi step editor to track context menu

+- Midi draw cursor seems like it should be reversed and could use visual improvements